ibm-cloud-architecture/refarch-kc-streams/README.md

 - [ ] As a Shipping Agent, I’d like to understand when a container is failing so I can take corrective action.
 - [ ] As a Shipping Agent, I’d like to automatically manage container settings based on any course or route deviations or rerouting events.

+## Application

+This section provides details for the sample application, including descriptions for the five stages of a typical streaming application pipeline.

 ### Structure

+The following diagram shows the flow graph for the sample application.
+Data is injested on the left side and flows through the operators to the outputs on the right.

 ![](streams-app.png)